Cathedral of Saint Joseph, Aleppo

 The eparchy has been operating since 1957 when it was created by Pope Pius XII through the Bull Quasi Pastor.
 Its titular bishop is Antoine Audo, S.J.
-The cathedral is dedicated to Saint Joseph, considered by Christians to be the adoptive father of Jesus.
+The cathedral is dedicated to Saint Joseph, the adoptive father of Jesus.

 It is the episcopal seat of 14 parishes (in 2009) attended by a dozen priests who work for about 35,000 baptised (in 2009).